-- 1. Discuss the theory and principles which support current aspects of and guide decisions regarding change in the medical education program. - 2.
+- 1. Discuss the theory and principles which support current aspects of and guide decisions regarding change in the medical education program, especially related to student-led clinics - 2.
 Gain an understanding and appreciation of the medical education structure and focus from a leadership perspective. - 3.
-Provide best evidence available to guide decisions made about the medical education program, including content and structure. - 4.
-Develop an awareness of leadership and organizational frameworks needed to address challenges facing medical education in the future - 5.
-Actively contribute to the outcomes of MedEdMorphosis.
+Provide best evidence available to guide decisions made about the medical education program, including service learning in student-led clinics. - 4.
+Develop an awareness of leadership and organizational frameworks needed to address challenges facing medical education in the future. - 5.
+Actively contribute to the outcomes of MedEdMorphosis, particularly student-led clinics.